sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Philosophy

-Traditional slicing assumes that extrusion must adapt to a fixed temperature.
+Traditional slicing assumes that extrusion must adapt to a fixed temperature, and the temperature must adapt to a few test simples!!!

 This project follows the opposite philosophy:

-> **Temperature should adapt to the extrusion flow.**
+> **Temperature should adapt to the real extrusion flow.**

 By dynamically linking nozzle temperature with volumetric flow, the printer can maintain more consistent melting conditions throughout the entire print.